cwang360/branch-prediction-visualization/README.md

 - Additional features
     - More misprediction stats (e.g. input a # of stages to flush for each misprediction, and it'll tell you the slowdown rate compared to perfect prediction)
     - Sample T/NT patterns representing loop branches, dependent branches, etc. to show how different methods are better in certain cases.
-    - custom n-m bits of PC for indexing.
-Currently, lowest bits are used by default.
     - More diagram-like UI

 ## Usage and Dependencies